 The Song is You By Arthur Phillips We know that fans get fixated on their favorite musical stars.What are the Best Novels on Music?

 A convex lens is fixated on a slanted ceiling emanating a faint amount of soft white light.Mariko Mori Rebirth at the Japan Society

 Frustrated by her souring relationship with Salinger, Maynard fixated on the idea of having a daughter.15 Revelations from New J.D.
 Salinger Biography

 September 2, 2013

 The eye was first fixated on the light-spot, and then moved horizontally away toward either the right or the left.

 The phenomenon appeared only when the illuminated spot had been fixated for an appreciable period of time.

-- To develop a fixation; become attached to in an immature or neurotic way.
+- To develop a fixation; become excessively attached to a person or thing.